syzmonz/awokxdag/README.md

 # ALL CREDITS BELONG TO DAGNAZTY.
 THIS IS NOT MY FIRMWARE.
 PLEASE SEE ORIGINAL AT https://github.com/dagnazty/awokxdag

-## Battery Capacity Info: This version of AxD is currently built against 1.4.4, it includes battery settings & info that I personally needed.
-AxD Bridge is not included. <ins> This means that it does not currently include 1.5.0 upstream's fleet features. <ins>
+## Battery Capacity Info: This version of AxD is currently built against 1.5.0, it includes battery settings & info that I personally needed.
+AxD Bridge is not currently included.
 ## Please read documentation at [BattInfo.MD](BattInfo.md)

 **Dual-band Wi-Fi / BLE penetration-testing toolkit for the ESP32-C5** (AWOK Dual C5, white-USB screen board with an ILI9341 touchscreen).

-- **Version:** custom 1.5.0-syz.2 - based on upstream 1.4.4
+- **Version:** custom 1.5.0-syz.3 - based on upstream 1.5.0
 - **Author:** dag nazty
 - **Target:** ESP32-C5 Dev Module, 8 MB flash, PSRAM, microSD
 - **Changelog:** [CHANGELOG.md](CHANGELOG.md)